 - Preparing minutes of trustee meetings and decisions.

-- Paying income streams and fulfilling the legal requirements, including tax obligations, associated with an income stream (if your fund is paying a pension).
+- Paying income streams and fulfilling the legal requirements, including tax obligations, associated with an income stream (if your fund is paying a super pension).

 - Preparing annual financial reports — operating statement and statement of the fund’s financial position.

 - Arranging for the audit of your fund’s financial accounts and statements.

 - Preparing and lodging, by due date, the fund’s annual return, which contains the annual tax return, regulatory return (SIS compliance information) and member contributions statement.

 - Paying the supervisory levy of $259, and tax liability when due.